PavelAugustt/PavelAugustt/README.md

+I'm an ML systems and software engineer, currently focused on ml performance on constrained hardware and particularly computer vision.
+I'm currently a full time swe and have one ml internship on my belt, although I'm employed I'm looking to switch.
+I'm especially interested in infra and systems but I'm open to working on most things.
+I've worked on full stack, ml, mobile app game dev and pretty much everything under the sun but I'm specializing in systems dev.

-I'm an ML systems and performance engineer in training, currently focused on CUDA and machine learning performance.
-I'm working through an ML internship and am especially interested in low-level development.
-My background spans full-stack applications, game development, and computation-heavy tools, so I'm open to a wide range of roles as a generalist.
-If you have any contract opportunities or offers, feel free to email me at **asuraspru@gmail.com** or DM me on Twitter:  <a href="https://twitter.com/bozo10n" target="_blank">@bozo10n</a>
+If you got a gig feel free to email me at **asuraspru@gmail.com** or DM me on Twitter:  <a href="https://twitter.com/bozo10n" target="_blank">@bozo10n</a>

 Tools I've worked with: